 Indication of Interest: AT&T and CenturyLink.

-PtoP Use Case 4 - Alternative Approach for Acquiring TN Certificates – Anti Spoofing
+P-to-P Use Case 4 - Alternative Approach for Acquiring TN Certificates – Anti Spoofing

 Description: Demonstrate an alternative approach for acquiring Telephone Number (TN) certificates to verify a SIP caller’s use of a telephone number identity.
-In this use case, a Reference Plane would contain URIs for TN certs.
+In this use case, a Reference Plane would contain URIs for TN certificates.

-TN CAs: TN Reference Plane would be a database of URIs indexed by TNs, where the stored URI for a TN points to the TN cert for that number, and where the TN cert is held by a TN-CA. In the basic case, there could be multiple TN-CAs, but each TN has only one cert (hosted by one TN-CA).
+TN CAs: TN Reference Plane would be a database of URIs indexed by TNs, where the stored URI for a TN points to the TN certificate for that number, and where the TN certificate is held by a TN-CA. In the basic case, there could be multiple TN-CAs, but each TN has only one certificate (hosted by one TN-CA).

-Indication of Interest: iconectiv and InCharge Systems.
+Indication of Interest: iconectiv, InCharge Systems and Neustar.

 Verifier: Able to fetch a certificate using the Reference Plane’s URI for a given TN, validate the certificate, and then use it to verify the INVITE for a SIP call using a TN identity.
-For this use case, the Reference Plane could contain URIs for TN certs when there are one or more TN-CAs.
+For this use case, the Reference Plane could contain URIs for TN certificates when there are one or more TN-CAs.

 Indication of Interest: AT&T and CenturyLink.